itsdfish/AgentBasedFightClub/README.md

 # Organization

 The folder `src` contains a template associated with your name where you can write your code.
-A simple example can be found in `src/example.jl`.
-An example for running the Gladetorial death match can be found in `sandbox/run_example.jl`.
-For the purpose of testing and development, you can make a copy of `run_example.jl` and modify it as needed for your purposes.
+A simple example can be found in `src/guesser.jl`.

 # Submitting your Agent